Skip to main content

 None required to get started.
 Ona Agent works immediately with Ona Cloud.
 For advanced setups:

-• Your own infrastructure: Deploy runners in AWS or GCP
+• Your own infrastructure: deploy runners in AWS or GCP

-• Faster startup: Configure a Dev Container for your repository
+• Faster startup: configure a Dev Container for your repository

 Get productive